 Whilst Implementers are motivated by loyalty to the company, and the satisfaction of getting the job done, Shapers and Completer Finishers tend to be motivated by anxiety.
 For Shapers, anxiety is a driver for success, challenging them to push harder and reach ever higher to achieve their goals.
 For Completer Finishers, anxiety compels them towards the highest possible standards.
 It is internalised and may not be voiced until the workload is overwhelming and the stress becomes too much.

-Once an individual has received their Individual Belbin Report, you can use the Team Role Circle to plot their top Team Roles and lowest role to see where they sit within the three categories.
+Once an individual has received their Individual Belbin report, you can see where they sit within the three categories.
 This can open up discussions as to the coverage of different types of contribution and the value of different approaches.